-Here’s a list of suggestions towards improving our nation to making it perfect.
+Here’s a list of suggestions towards improving our nation (the law) to making it perfect.

 (Numbers 71-80)